 In summary:

-One respondent supported the Original Proposal and the use of the average methodology.
+One respondent supported the use of the average methodology.
 But they suggested that the ESO should consider publishing as part of their forecasts the rates where there is volume (or proposed volume) at these nodes.
 This would allow customers to have greater visibility and understanding of these examples.
 They did not believe this needed to be codified as the impact was small and the ESO’s guidance on TNUoS is fairly comprehensive.

 The other respondent supported the baseline and felt that: